-● Warning The firewall will not save this password.
-If you forget your password, you will need to reinitialize the PKI and as such, you will lose the configuration parameters that you had defined for it. firm password Type your password again in this field in order to confirm it.
+Warning The firewall will not save this password.
+If you forget your password, you will need to reinitialize the PKI and as such, you will lose the configuration parameters that you had defined for it.

-Confirm password

-Mandatory password
+Confirm password Mandatory password strength

-strength